Since dogs are always running and walking bare-foot, it is extremely easy for them to sustain paw injuries.

 Symptoms and Dog Paw Injuries

 Specific symptoms depend on the cause of the dog paw injury.
-However, a dog with a hurting paw usually will show the general symptoms of:
+But a dog with a hurting paw usually will show the general symptoms of:

 - Limping (favoring the affected limb)